oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 y.yaml
 ```

-And you have these files in the configmap:
+And you have these files in the ConfigMap:

 ```
 jdbc-dev-urlprops.10.yaml